AlirezaSadeghi72/3x-ui/README.md

 **How to get the Cloudflare Global API Key:**

-1. Run the `x-ui` command in the terminal, then choose `Cloudflare SSL Certificate`.
+1. Run the `x1-ui` command in the terminal, then choose `Cloudflare SSL Certificate`.
 2. Visit the link: [Cloudflare API Tokens](https://dash.cloudflare.com/profile/api-tokens).
 3. Click on "View Global API Key" (see the screenshot below):
    ![](media/APIKey1.PNG)